FrankLeeeee/frankleeeee.github.io/blogs/2024-10-19-safetensor.md

 ### Scenario 1: Automatically shut down the training process

-As we can see the "hello" example, we need to write the malicious code as a string.
-Therefore, we can prepare the following code to create a new thread, which kills the parent process after 5 seconds when it is triggered.
-This thread works at the back so the user won't notice anything and `os.kill` does not return any error trace, which makes it hard to detect the malicious code.
+As we can see in the "hello" example above, the malicious code is written as a code string.
+Similarly, we can prepare the following code string to create a new thread, which kills the parent process after 5 seconds.
+This thread works at the background so the user won't notice anything and `os.kill` does not return any error trace, which makes it hard to detect the malicious code.

 ```python
 AUTO_SHUTDOWN = """